etrakselis/ajo_d_hybrid_implementation_sample_app/README.md

-### Once the repository is cloned, the .env file needs to be created with the following variables defined:
+### Once the repository is cloned, the .env file needs to be created with the following variables defined within the backend directory:

 CLIENT_ID=